Architecture

 - Students learn creative and technical skills in the studio environment, taught by a passionate faculty who interact with their students on a daily basis.
 The goal is to guide students as they grow both intellectually and professionally.

-- Other educational opportunities include organized travel quarters, foreign study quarters and student exchange programs in England, Germany and Denmark.
+- Other educational opportunities include organized student exchange programs in England, Germany and Denmark.
 Many architecture students also pursue joint degrees and certificate programs within the college and the university.

-- The DAAP college library has an outstanding collection of books, periodicals and visual resources supporting architecture, planning, design, art history and related subjects.
-Access to library holdings is provided by an automated online catalogue, UCLID, which provides access to the University of Cincinnati Library information database, and through OhioLINK, the holdings of other academic libraries throughout Ohio.
+- The DAAP college library has an outstanding collection of books, periodicals and visual resources supporting architecture, planning, design, art history, and related subjects

 - The college supports a Rapid Prototyping Center, which is the home of state-of-the-art equipment that allows students to create communication aids for their design projects.
 Using CAD (computer-aided design) models, students are able to create physical models using three basic methods: 3-D printing, large format laser-cutting and CNC (computer numeric control) devices.
 This facility is intended for all DAAP students to use in creating large-scale design.